 Patients who have been at the receiving end of therapy report that a non-judgemental therapist eases the loneliness of depression, or lights the way to deeper, closer relationships.
 Many describe it as deep healing and were amazed at their transformation in therapy.
-A talk therapy can make you feel authentic and alive rather than feeling robotic all the time (a side-effect of high-stress job).
+A talk therapy can make you feel authentic and alive rather than feeling robotic all the time (the side-effect of a high-stress job).

 An hour of therapy can help you replenish yourself.
 It is a gift everyone should have.
 The deep scars of life and experiences which are compounded by everyday slights can be left behind with a heart-to-heart session of talk therapy.